How far can you aim and still achieve a humane kill? Mat Manning considers

 Q: How can I tell if my air rifle is legal limit and set below 12 ft/lb at the muzzle?

 A: To check this you need a bit of kit called a chronograph.
+(You’ll find a list of the best chronographs for airguns here.)
 You fit it over the muzzle and fire a pellet, then the internal electronics do the mathematics give a readout.
 Chronographs are claimed to be accurate within one per cent.

 If your chronograph only tells you pellet speed, then you will have to weigh a pellet in grains, and apply the following formula: